enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/built-in-methods.md

 A method is a type of function that uses the object itself as an argument, and a ??? to call the method itself.

-- colon
+- Colon
-- script
+- Script
-- period
+- Period
-- semi-colon
+- Semi-Colon
-- event
+- Event